Adam Talley – http://www.phymns.blogspot.com/

 Matt Feazell - www.cynicalman.com

 My comics and spot illustrations have appeared in Disney Adventures and Nickleodeon Magazine.
 My regular weekly series, “The Amazing Cynicalman” appears in two Michigan newspapers (the Hamtramck Review and Flint Comix & Entertainment) as well as at www.cynicalman.com.
 Winner of the 2010 Small Press & Alternative Comics Expo SPACE Prize for best minicomic (“Board of Superheros™”) and 2005 SPACE prize for Lifetime Achievement.
-Currently promoting my latest project, a 90-minute, live-action Cynicalman movie
+Currently promoting my new book, “The Amazing Cynicalman, Vol. 2″

 Matt Gross – www.caaats.com

 Matt is a Comic Artist, Illustrator and Graphic Designer.
 He lives in Fort Wayne, Indiana with his wife, Meghan, his daughter, Georgia and his two crazy cats, Olive and Hazel.
 Matt was in the design field for seven years and worked on projects for clients such as Vera Bradley, Michaels, Peg Perego, Barnes & Noble and Chronicle Books.
 In 2012, Matt opened Boom Tube Studios, LLC, a creative agency specializing in sequential art and illustration.
 It’s here that Matt writes and draws the weekly webcomic, CAAATS!, which is based on his wacky real life pets.
 The strip first launched in February of 2011 and has updated every Wednesday since.